 CONSERVING A PIONEERING REGENCY BUILDING TO DELIVER A WORLD CLASS ARTS VENUE

-Set in historic Regency gardens and adjoining the famous Royal Pavilion, Brighton’s Grade 1 listed Corn Exchange and Grade 2 listed Studio Theatre are being refurbished for a 21st century audience.
+Set in historic Regency gardens and adjoining the famous Royal Pavilion, Brighton’s Grade 1 listed Corn Exchange and Grade 2 listed Studio Theatre has been refurbished for a 21st century audience.

 Working with theatre experts and skilled craftspeople, the project makes major technical and operational improvements to the Corn Exchange and to the Studio Theatre, including a brand new foyer space and café and better accessibility for performers and artists, whilst essential conservation work peels back the layers to restore hidden spaces and reveal them to the public.

 Brighton Dome is the South Coast's leading arts venue and remodelling its buildings will give it much-needed flexibility in terms of layout, seating and infrastructure – allowing a wider range of artists and performers to come to Brighton.
-A new Creative Space will be available for community groups and emerging artists to use for workshops, meetings and rehearsals.
+Anita's Room - is a creative space for community groups and emerging artists to use for workshops, meetings and rehearsals.

 Key Information